New England ATTC COVID-19 Resources

 Trauma 101 During COVID-19

-Trauma 101: Addiction, Trauma, Resilience, Resourcing and COVID-19 - With recent advances in understanding the impact of trauma, it is time for a change in the approach taken toward trauma and addiction.
-A trauma-informed approach is especially critical during the COVID-19 pandemic, which is creating new traumas and traumatic stress for individuals with addiction, who are disproportionately affected by negative consequences of the virus.
+Trauma 101: Addiction, Trauma, Resilience, Resourcing and COVID-19: It is a best practice to use a trauma-informed approach in addiction treatment and recovery.
+This is especially critical during the COVID-19 pandemic, which is creating new traumas and traumatic stress for individuals with addiction, who are disproportionately affected by negative consequences of the virus.
 This interactive and experiential presentation offers an overview of the impact of trauma on the recovery process from a social, biological, psychological, and spiritual perspective and will provide clinicians with skills to work with people affected by trauma throughout their recovery, as well as, understanding the conceptual framework of trauma-informed practice.

 Additional SAMHSA COVID-19 Resources